|

 Praise and reward with success immediately after

-This association can lead to them holding it while
+This association can lead them to hold it while

 Watch for sniffing at the floor.
 In most